About…

 Living near the coast encourages her to be a watcher of water, enjoying a slow pace of living and making, becoming part of its ebb & flow.

-Rebekah will occasionally incorporate local wild dug clay & slip or river sand into her ceramic work.
+Rebekah will occasionally incorporate local wild dug clay & slip or river sand into her ceramic work, grounding the pieces in the land she now calls home.

-Her most recent body of work looks at the human figure; reductive, roughly & quickly modelled resulting in an inherent vitality of movement.
+Her most recent body of work sees her return to the human figure; reductive, roughly & quickly modelled resulting in an inherent vitality of movement.
+Inspired by myths & legends from around Aotearoa, in particular Te Wai Pounamu, the South Island, these figurative works take on an other worldly persona telling the unique stories of people, water & land.

 These works encourage you to get close, touch, explore from different viewpoints, hopefully enabling the viewer to connect with her in a